mlnrt/himalayan-database-neo4j-import-tool/README.md

 ```
 python lib/data_collection/nhpp_collection.py
 ```
-#### Importing the Himalayan Database into Neo4j by Running the Pipeline
+#### Processing the Data and Importing the Himalayan Database into Neo4j by Running the Pipeline
 __IMPORTANT:__ When run, the `neo4j-import` stage of the DVC pipeline destroys any existing himalayan graph database as configured in the `.env`files (see instructions [here](docs/NEOJ_SETUP.md)) and recreates a new one with the new data.